Licensed Mental Health Counselor, LMHC

 In addition to CBT, I help my clients cope with pervasive existential issues, which are the sometimes paralyzing, often redirected, but persistently present psychological and emotional effects of the ultimate givens of the totality of existence: death, meaning, isolation, and freedom (the groundlessness of life and its consequential need to build life's most inspiring and beautiful creation -- the self).
 Our main goals for treatment consist of working to reduce the harmful affects of these ever-present truths by creating individualized core values, fulfilling relationships, increased confidence in decision-making, and one's own existential blueprint; thus, meaning for one's life.

-My final area of focus is psychological trauma.
-I help my clients explore and alter the effects of psychological trauma, providing them with a safe environment in which to examine the events and work through consequential feelings and harmful beliefs."
+My final area of focus is psychological trauma and narcissistic abuse.
+I help my clients explore and alter the effects of psychological trauma (which is often related to relationships with pathologically narcissistic individuals), providing them with a safe environment in which to work through the resulting, destructive feelings and beliefs in order to lead more meaningful lives.”

 Treatment approachesCognitive Behavioral Therapy (CBT)In cognitive behavioral therapy, you work with a therapist in a structured way, attending a limited number of sessions.
 Cognitive behavioral therapy helps you become aware of inaccurate or negative thinking, so you can view challenging situations more clearly and respond to them in a more effective way. (learn more)